phanx-wow/oUF_Phanx/trunk/oUF_Phanx/README.txt

 ### Features:

-* Aggro highlighting.
+* Aggro highlighting
-* Filtered buffs and debuffs for all classes.
+* Buff and debuff filtering, with in-game options
-* Debuff highlighting with defensive and offensive dispel priorities.
+* Debuff highlighting, with defensive and offensive dispel priorities
-* Incoming heals overlaid on health bars.
+* Incoming heals overlaid on health bars
-* Bars for druid mana, eclipse, runes, and totems.
+* Bar display for druid mana, eclipse power, runes, and totems
-* Orbs for chi, holy power, shadow orbs, burning embers, demonic fury, soul shards, and Maelstom Weapon stacks.
+* Combo-point style display for chi, holy power, shadow orbs, burning embers, demonic fury, soul shards, and Maelstom Weapon stacks
-* Casting bars on player, pet, target, and focus frames.
+* Casting bars on player, pet, target, and focus frames
-* Incoming resurrection display.
+* Resurrection and Soulstone status text
-* AFK timers on player and party frames.
+* AFK timers on player and party frames
+* Optional combat feedback text
-* More detailed text shown on mouseover.
+* More detailed health and power text on mouseover

+Hold Shift out of combat to temporarily disable buff filtering.
+Some elements auto-adjust based on role (healer, tank, damage).
 No timers for druid mushrooms or death knight ghouls yet.